Syrians vote for new parliament amid measures against virus

 This year’s vote comes as the country is also witnessing harsh economic conditions including a crash in the local currency worsened by U.S. sanctions and an economic crisis in neighboring Lebanon.

-The so-called Caesar Syria Civilian Protection Act, envisages sanctions on Syrian troops and others responsible for atrocities committed during Syria’s civil war and funding for war crimes investigations and prosecutions.
+The so-called Caesar Syria Civilian Protection Act envisages sanctions on Syrian troops and others responsible for atrocities committed during Syria’s civil war, and also provides funding for war crimes investigations and prosecutions.

 Syria calls the sanctions acts of “economic terrorism.”

 Outgoing legislator Mohannad Haj Ali, who is under U.S. and European sanctions, said the country is experiencing a “suffocating economic and political siege.”
-He also said Syrian citizens are aware of corruption within state institutions adding that Assad has started “dealing with corruption by tracking down on the corrupt.”
+He also said Syrian citizens are aware of corruption within state institutions, adding that Assad has started “dealing with corruption by tracking down on the corrupt.”

-Haj Ali did not give any names but his comments came after Assad’s maternal cousin Rami Makhlouf, who was once described as central to Syria’s economy, has been pleading for Assad to help prevent the collapse of his business.
+Haj Ali did not give any names, but his comments came after Assad’s maternal cousin Rami Makhlouf, who was once described as central to Syria’s economy, has been pleading for Assad to help prevent the collapse of his business.

-The last parliament was elected in April 2016, when large parts of Syria were outside of government control and people there did not take part in the polling.
-Since then Assad’s forces have captured much of Syria with the help of his allies Russia and Iran.
+Syria’s last parliament was elected in April 2016, when large parts of Syria were outside of government control and people there did not take part in the polling.
+Since then, Assad’s forces have captured much of Syria with the help of his allies Russia and Iran.